Skip to main content

 What you need to bring iStock-636159716-800px

-Our Editors-in-Chief are established researchers with a broad interest in their field and are well connected and respected in their subject community.
+Our editors are established researchers and key opinion leaders with deep understanding of their respective fields, and are well connected and respected in their subject community.
 Previous editorial experience is helpful to get up to speed quickly.
-Associate, Senior, or Section Editors need sufficient subject expertise in the relevant research field and ideally a record of reviewing manuscripts.
-The requirements to join Editorial Boards differs from journal to journal depending on their precise role in the journal.
+The requirements to join editorial teams differs from journal to journal depending on their precise role in the journal.

 At Elsevier, we realize that inclusion and diversity are critical for enhancing innovation, productivity, and decision-making and we are determined to improve the diversity of our editorial teams.
 Whatever your background — we will be happy to hear from you.